-CONTENT AREA FUTURE READY CORE OCCUPATIONAL COURSE OF STUDY (OCS) For 9th Graders Entering in 2021-22 and Beyond English 4 Credits - English I - English II - English III - English IV 4 Credits - English I - English II - English III - English IV Mathematics 4 Credits NC Math 1 NC Math 2 NC Math 3 a fourth mathematics course aligned with the student's post high school Introduction to Mathematics NC Math 1 Financial Management Employment Preparation IV: Math (to include 150 work hours) Science 3 Credits Earth/Environmental Science A Physical Science Biology 3 Credits Social Studies Civic Literacy World History American History Economics and Personal Finance Credits Civic Literacy Economics and Personal Finance Employment Preparation II: Citizenship 1A (to include 75 work hours) Employment Preparation II: Citizenship 1B (to include 75 work hours) Global Languages Not required for graduation, but 2 levels are required for admission to the UNC System Not required for OCS Health and Physical Education Credit Health/Physical Education I Credit Health/Physical Education I CPR Successful completion of CPR for students graduating 2015 and beyond Successful completion of CPR for students graduating 2015 and beyond
+CONTENT AREA FUTURE READY CORE OCCUPATIONAL COURSE OF STUDY (OCS) FOR 9 TH GRADERS ENTERING IN 2020- 2021 English 4 Credits • English I • English III • English IV • English IV 4 Credits • English I • English III • English II • English IV Mathematics NC Math 1, 2, and 3 and a fourth mathematics course to be aligned with the student's post-high school plans.
+NOTE: Credit shall be awarded for Math I, II, and III if taken prior to the 2016-17 school year.
+3 credits Introduction to Mathematics NC Math 1 Financial Management Science 3 Credits A physical science course Biology An earth/environmental science course 2 Credits Social Studies A Credits A founding principles course which shall be either: A merican History: Founding Principles, Civics and Economics Founding Principles of the United States of America and North Carolina: Civic Literacy An American history course which shall be either: American History I American History II American History World History Economics and Personal Finance 2 Credits Founding Principles, Civics and Economics or Founding Principles of the United States of America and North Carolina: Civic Literacy Economics and Personal Finance Global Languages Not required for graduation, but 2 levels are required for admission to the UNC System Not required for OCS Health and Physical Education Credit Health /Physical Education I Credit Health /Physical Education I CPR Successful completion of CPR for students graduating in 2015 and beyond Successful completion of CPR for students graduating in 2015 and beyond